How Alaskan Cruises Differ From Caribbean Cruises (Hint: It’s NOT Just Colder)

 Our advice is even if it looks clear when you leave the ship, always bring a jacket and always bring something to cover your head.

-Inside Areas Can Get Crowded
+Interior Areas Can Get Crowded As Foot Traffic Changes

 One drawback of having weather that’s not the best for lounging poolside means that the traffic patterns around the ship are different.
 Normally people would be out in the sun on the pool deck on a nice afternoon.
 In Alaska, those people are looking indoors for things to do.
 That means there are definitely more people in the interior spaces of the ship than you might be used to seeing.